 An in-ground DYI pool for dogs is a great idea, especially when you live in an area where the ground is hard and can’t dig holes, or it gets sweltering during the summer months.
 The idea is simple – you need a pool, a space around it, and one or two people to work on the project.

 Step one: digging

 The first thing that comes into our mind when thinking about building a dog swimming pool is digging.
 We recommend creating a template for this purpose using plywood or pallets (if pallets are not available, ask your friends and neighbors – they might have them and would be glad to help you out).

 Use a utility shovel to dig out an area where you want your pool and place sand around it, just like putting sand into a sandbox for kids.
 Then use plywood or pallets again as borders between grass and sand, ensuring they are sturdy enough.

-If you have a tiny dog, this might seem like no problem at all, but if you own an English Mastiff, then things can get a bit complicated.
+If you have a smaller dog, this might seem like no problem, but if you own an English Mastiff, things can get a bit complicated.
 You should also consider how many dogs will be using the pool.
 Multiple dogs will require a larger pool area for them to all enjoy.

 DIY dog pool steps

 Dog pool steps are straightforward.
 It is a simple process of building up the walls using bricks, stones, or blocks so that water doesn’t spill out and making an opening for your pup to get in and have fun!